HomeSpan/HomeSpan/docs/CLI.md

   * Deleting a device's HomeKit ID and Controller data with the 'H' command (see below) also restores the default Setup ID to "HSPN".

 * **O** - prompts you to set the password used for Over-the-Air (OTA) Updating
   * HomeSpan supports [Over-the-Air (OTA) Updating](OTA.md) but requires the use of a (non-blank) password.
 Similar to a device's Setup Code, HomeSpan saves a non-recoverable *hashed* version of the OTA password you set with this command in NVS.
-If you forget the password you specified, you'll need to create it using this command.
+If you forget the password you specified, you'll need to create a new one using this command.
 Alternatively, you can restore the default OTA password by fully erasing the NVS with the 'E' command.
   * HomeSpan uses "homespan-ota" as its default OTA password for new devices.
   * Changes to the OTA password do not take effect until the device is restarted.
   * OTA is not active unless specifically enabled for a sketch using the method `homeSpan.enableOTA()`.
 See the [HomeSpan API Reference](Reference.md) for details.